What is DSLS? #

 - Token License Support Yes

-French company Dassault was incorporated in the 1970s, when it was best known as an operator in the aviation space, with its iconic Mirage aircraft, adopted and adapted by defense forces across the globe.
-Through partnership with IBM to develop CATIA in the late seventies, it has evolved into a major engineering software vendor, supplying solutions to many industries as Dassault Systemes.
+French company Dassault was incorporated in the 1970s, when it was best known as an operator in the aviation space, with its iconic Mirage aircraft, adopted and adopted by defense forces across the globe.
+Through a partnership with IBM to develop CATIA in the late seventies, it has evolved into a major engineering software vendor, supplying solutions to many industries such as Dassault Systemes.
 Over the years they have acquired many engineering software companies, some of which used different license managers, such as FlexNet, but have their own license manager, called DSLS.
-Dassault Systemes (3DS) has focused on 3D modelling within the PLM (project lifecycle management) value chain, the “3D Experience”.
-They have over 250 000 enterprise customers, with about 10 million on-premise and 100 million online users.
+Dassault Systemes (3DS) has focused on 3D modeling within the PLM (project lifecycle management) value chain, the “3D Experience”.
+They have over 250,000 enterprise customers, with about 10 million on-premise and 100 million online users.
 Products include 3DExcite, 3DExperience, Catia, BioVia, Simulia (formerly Abaqus) and Solidworks.